-An Incentive Contracts (Federal Acquisition Regulation (FAR) Subpart 16.4) is appropriate when a Firm-Fixed-Price (FFP) contract is not appropriate and the required supplies or services can be acquired at lower costs and relating the amount of profit or fee payable under the contract to the contractor’s performance.
+An Incentive Contracts (FAR Subpart 16.4) is appropriate when a Firm-Fixed-Price (FFP) contract is not appropriate and the required supplies or services can be acquired at lower costs and relating the amount of profit or fee payable under the contract to the contractor’s performance.
 Incentive contracts are designed to obtain specific acquisition objectives by:

 - Establishing reasonable and attainable targets that are clearly communicated to the contractor; and

 - Motivate contractor efforts that might not otherwise be emphasized; and

 OSD Guidance Memo: Incentive and Other Contract Types – Mar 2016